 Contact Cub Scout Pack 326

-As we prepare to celebrate our 50th anniversary we are seeking cub scouts that were once a part of the pack.
-In addition, we are putting together a list of all those that continued through Boy Scouts and earned their Eagle Scout rank.
+We are seeking cub scouts that were once a part of the pack and putting together a list of all those that continued through Boy Scouts and earned their Eagle Scout rank.
 Please contact us through our form below if you are one of these individuals, or forward this information along to one you know.